 The OECD Inventory essentially covers direct budgetary transfers and tax expenditures that in some way provide a benefit or preference for fossil-fuel production or consumption relative to alternatives.
 It also covers measures that create enabling conditions for the fossil-fuel sector through the development of private or public services, institutions and infrastructure that may benefit fossil-fuel production or consumption in the long term, and fund activities to address the legacy of past mining or drilling (“general services support”).

-The estimates presented in the Fossil Fuel Subsidy Tracker may be under-estimates, as several subsidies and broader support measures documented in the OECD Inventory may have not captured all support measures or because those that were captured have not been fully quantified.
-For some measures values are not available or may only have partial data coverage or the complete set of fossil fuel support measures of covered countries may not have been exhaustively identified.
-Therefore, blank cells should be considered as values that have not been estimated.
+The estimates presented in the Fossil Fuel Subsidy Tracker may be under-estimates of actual subsidy totals.
+This is because the OECD Inventory may have not captured all support measures or because those that were captured have not been fully quantified.
+For some measures values are not available or may only have partial data coverage.
+Therefore, blank cells should be considered as values that have not been estimated and not as zero.

 Fossil fuels are defined in accordance with the IEA Statistical Manual (2004).
 Fossil-fuel subsidies are defined based on the Agreement on Subsidies and Countervailing Measures (ASCM) under the World Trade Organization (WTO) (1994).
 A subsidy shall be deemed to exist: